-Even if they are able to read to themselves, the time spent curled up together is a great bonding experience, and your reader will see how you handle intonation, punctuation, and words that they see over your shoulder my just be ones that they feel confident in tackling by themselves later.
+Even if they are able to read to themselves, the time spent curled up together is a great bonding experience, and your reader will see how you handle intonation, punctuation, and words that they see over your shoulder might just be ones that they feel confident tackling by themselves later.

 Let them read to a younger child, a grandparent, or anyone else who will listen with enjoyment.
-It’s a great confidence boost.

-You read a page, they read a page.
 Pick a story you’ll both enjoy and take turns.
 When it’s their turn, if they are fighting a word, calmly provide it.
-In most books it’ll be repeated and they’ll more than likely remember it by at least the third repetition.
+In most books it will be repeated and they’ll more than likely remember it by at least the third repetition.
 The trick here is to be very matter of fact and resist the urge to throw in a reminder of reading rules.

 When you start feeling tense or frustrated it communicates itself to them, so if a page each or a paragraph each is all you can manage at first without wanting to shriek like a banshee, then that’s all you read that day.
 Stop while you’re both still fresh.

 Ask them casually if they can see a particular item on the grocery store shelf because you’re not spotting it.
 Reading labels is great practice.
 Ditto street signs, road maps, or product descriptions.

-Use technology.
 Kids who balk at reading a book may be happy to read the same material on your smartphone or an e-reader.

 Curl up with a good book and let them see you do it.
 Snuggle side by side under a blanket and read your books next to each other on a cold day.
 Visit the library often and you choose books for yourself too.